AccelByte/revocation-grpc-plugin-server-python/README.md

 4. [Create an OAuth Client](https://docs.accelbyte.io/guides/access/iam-client.html) with `confidential` client type with the following permissions.
 Keep the `Client ID` and `Client Secret`.
 This is different from the Oauth Client from the Prerequisites section and it is required by CLI demo app [here](demo/cli/) in the next step to register the `gRPC Server` URL.

-   - For AGS Premium customers:
+   - For AGS Private Cloud customers:
       - `ADMIN:NAMESPACE:{namespace}:PLUGIN:REVOCATION [UPDATE,DELETE]`
       - `ADMIN:NAMESPACE:{namespace}:REVOCATION [UPDATE]`
       - `ADMIN:NAMESPACE:{namespace}:USER:*:ORDER [CREATE]`